API Service users

 To access Employee data via the API you need to grant basic view access to each category:

-If you want to access history data (such as all the entries in the Lifecycle or Work table), you need to also grant the the history access:
+If you want to access history data (such as all the entries in the Lifecycle or Work table), you also need to grant the history access:

 If you want to update data or access sensitive data that requires an extra layer of permissions, you need to grant the edit permission: